 Force also acts on objects due to phenomena like gravity, magnetism, etc.

 Let us now have a look at the effect caused by the application of force on objects.

-- Force applied on an object of certain mass can cause the object to accelerate.
+- Force applied to an object of a certain mass can cause the object to accelerate.

-- Force applied on an object can change the direction of motion of moving objects.
+- Force applied to an object can change the direction of motion of moving objects.

-- Any Force applied on an object can also change its shape.
+- Any Force applied to an object can also change its shape.